paulin/mattpaulin/index.markdown

 ---
 ![Hi](/assets/images/matt.png){:width="30%"}

 I’m Matt Paulin, I have created companies, developed software, and launched products for 20 years.
 My background originally was in Electrical Engineering at Kansas State.
-Currently I’m looking for groups that need help organizing software projects, any group that is working with OKRs.
+Currently I’m looking for groups that are building software product or any group that is working with OKRs.
 I am very interested in climate fixes, improving education, and autonomous vehicles.

-I love to build impactful products and businesses.
-I'm happy to share what I have learned.
+I love to build impactful products and businesses and am happy to share what I have learned.
 I also love building communities and helping people grow their own businesses.
-If there is a resource you need, please reach out to me.
+If there is a resource you are looking for, please reach out to me.
+I'm always happy to help.

 You can learn more about me on [LinkedIn](https://www.linkedin.com/in/mattpaulin/){:target="_blank"}{:rel="noopener noreferrer"} here or reach out to me and I'm happy to take some time to talk with you.